Some Assembly Required ~

-New for 2016!!
-Chapter 4 will be free with the purchase of the first three chapters, even if you don't buy them at the same time.
+Chapter 4 is free with the purchase of the first three chapters, even if you don't buy them at the same time.
 Upon confirming your purchase, I will email the final chapter to you at no extra cost!
 Ok, the last chapter won't be an instantaneous download like the others, but I promise to send it to you just as quickly as I can :-)

 When I first began making bead embroidered necklaces, I tended to favor the familiar collar style.
 It was fun, but I missed being able to integrate off-loom bead weaving stitches into the pieces.
 Embroidery may be my first love, but bead weaving is also highly addictive, and I felt that I had worked too long and hard to master the stitches to simply throw away those skills.